jmdarling/windows-playbook/README.md

 ![badge-windows-11]
 ![badge-license]

-This playbook installs and configures most of the software I use on my Windows 11 machine for software development.
+This playbook installs and configures most of the software I use on my Windows 11 machine for gaming.

 ## Contents